Health in Iran: Water and sanitation

-Illegal drugs
+Illegal drug use

 Drug addiction constitutes a major health problem.
 Iran is situated along one of the main trafficking routes for cannabis, heroin, opium and morphine produced in Afghanistan, and designer drugs have also found their way into the local market in recent years.
 Iran ranks first worldwide in the prevalence of opiate addiction with 2.8% of its population addicted.
 Initiation age for most Iranian addicts is their 20s.

 Hundreds of drug production laboratories have been set up in Pakistan and Afghanistan.
 Iran's police said in April 2009 that 7,700 tonnes of opium was produced in Afghanistan in 2008, of which 3000 tonnes entered Iran, adding that the force had managed to seize 1000 tonnes of the smuggled opium.
 Iran spent over 600 million dollars in just the last two years to dig canals, build barriers and install barbed wire to seal off the country's crime-infested borders.

 Iran discovers 3 tons of drugs daily.
 In 2005, estimates of the number of drug addicts ranged from 2 to 4 million (1.2 million according to the Government).
 Reasons for addiction include lack of economic prospects among the youth and lack of freedom.
 In a 2014 survey, 30.6% of the youth considered financial issues as their biggest concern, while 28.9% chose unemployment, 10.8% university acceptance, and 7.5% marriage issues as their biggest worries.

-Smoking
+Tobacco use

 Iran has implemented a strict smoking ban in all public places.
 By 2007, smoking decreased to 11%.
 However, the rate of smokers in the general population increased again significantly in recent years.
 As of 2018, this rate stands at 14%.
 According to the new law, smoking is prohibited in all public organizations, hotels, restaurants, tea houses and coffee shops.
 Also forbidden is the offering and smoking of ghalyun, the traditional Persian waterpipe, which is a must in Iranian tea houses.
 A smoking ban for all car drivers nationwide was implemented since March 2006, and although offenders could face fines, the ban was widely ignored by the drivers.
 Also selling tobacco products to anyone under 18 would result in confiscation of the vendor's tobacco products and a cash fine.
 Repeated violations would lead to high cash fines.

 About 20% of adult male and 4.5% of adult female population in the country smoke tobacco (12 million smokers according to some estimates).
 60,000 Iranians die directly or indirectly due to smoking every year (2008).
 Smoking is responsible for 25% of death in the country.
 Approx. 54bn-60bn cigarettes are believed to be consumed annually in Iran.
 Around 2.7bn cigarettes are smuggled into Iran annually, according to officials from the state-owned Iranian Tobacco Company (ITC), on top of another 26.7bn which are imported legally (2008).
 Imports of cigarettes, tobacco, cigars, cigarette paper, cigarette tips are subject to government monopoly.
 Iranians spend more than $1.8 billion a year on tobacco.
 According to a 2010 law, smokers henceforth will not be appointed to senior government jobs.